OlliTietavainenVaadin/blocking-text-field/README.md

 # BlockingTextField

-${ComponentClassName} is a UI component add-on for Vaadin 7.
+BlockingTextField is a UI component add-on for Vaadin 7.

 ## Building and running demo